 Lastly, I had a soft spot for Nate, Conrad’s accomplice/friend.
 He was witty, sarcastic, fiercely loyal and a great character to have in the mix of the situation.
 I’m guessing he’ll have his own story next, and I’m sure it’ll be great.
 Overall a beautifully engaging read.

 The Awakening of Ivy Leovold by Sierra Simone (Historical Romance)

 When Ivy Leavold is left destitute by her brother’s death, she is taken in by her cousin’s brooding, tortured widower—Julian Markham.
 Handsome and possessive, it’s not long before Ivy falls for him.
 But Mr. Markham has dark secrets, secrets that may put Ivy in danger…

 As Ivy unravels the mystery surrounding her cousin’s death, she falls deeper and deeper in love with Julian, who opens her body and her mind to his indomitable will.
 But even as he draws pleasure and desire from her night after night, Ivy can’t shake the feeling that their passionate affair may end in violence…

-This was a short little tale that was really interesting but could have been better if it was fleshed out.
+This was a short little tale that was really interesting.
 This is a kind of Jane Austen type set-up with Ivy falling for her dead cousin’s husband and him wanting to truly dominate her.

 I really liked this one, the sexual tension was great, as well as the sex scenes (because of course, Simone is brilliant at that) and Ivy was an interesting character.
 I didn’t feel like Mark was an alpha type male, which was a little disappointing, but he was still a tortured hero who’s persona leapt off the page.
 There are four more short books in the series if you’re interested in this kind of tale.